-After the release of the autobiographical book Escape for violin only of the talented Albanian violinist Tedi Papavrami, this time, in Switzerland, the country where the artist lives, with the extraordinary participation of Ismail Kadare - of which Tedi is the official translator for the French language - ends the production and comes the public screening of a documentary film about the life of the Albanian violinist and translator.
+After the release of the autobiographical book "Fugue for solo violin" of the talented Albanian violinist Tedi Papavrami, this time, in Switzerland, the country where the artist lives, with the extraordinary participation of Ismail Kadare - of which Tedi is the official translator for the French language - ends the production and comes the public screening of a documentary film about the life of the Albanian violinist and translator.

 The intervention of Kadare in the documentary, from what can be deduced from the fragment of the announcement of the film is done in Albanian, with French subtitles.
 The tales of the protagonist Tedi Papavrami proceed in Albanian and French.

 That of Tedi is a very relevant autobiographical story for Albania that at the beginning of the 90 began the tortuous journey of transition and the country came agonizing from the communist dictatorship of about half a century.

 This is a change of Albanian political systems, of which dictatorial iron and iron rules, imposed until the beginning of the 90 years, Tedi and his family had recently broken them with their escape from Albania in the 1986 and the obtaining of the political asylum in France.